-Your high school junior wants to apply to Flagship U, which despite the growing list of test optional colleges and universities, still requires the ACT.
-She was registered for the April test, but a global pandemic rudely interrupted our lives and the ACT got canceled.
+Your high school student wants to apply to Flagship U, which despite the growing list of test optional colleges and universities, still requires the ACT.
+She was registered for an earlier test, but a global pandemic rudely interrupted our lives and the ACT got canceled.

 Okay, you thought, we’ll just sign up for the June test.
-Now most of those are being canceled as well.
+Now that one got canceled as well.

-There is a July test scheduled, which traditionally has had more demand than seats available, and it is still highly uncertain whether it will be held at all.
+There is a July test scheduled, which traditionally has had more demand than seats available, and the possibility remains that could be canceled as well.

 What is a family supposed to do?